Ethanol: Death Sentence for 2 Stroke Engines

 According to the EPA, as long as you’re using it in a car or truck that was manufactured in 2001 or later, you should be fine.
 Unfortunately, some two-stroke engine owners had to find out the hard way that it doesn’t matter what year the engine was manufactured; ethanol is a death sentence for 2-stroke engines.

 Two-stroke engines are not built to withstand the effects of ethanol mixed fuel.
 Also, due to special circumstances regarding how two-stroke engines operate, there are a variety of problems that come from using ethanol-blended gas.
-In this article, we’re going to cover what those severe problems are.
-We’re also going to cover precisely why you should never consider putting this “liquid death” inside of your engine!
+In this article, we’re going to cover what those severe problems are with ethanol.
+We’re also going to cover precisely why you should never consider putting ethanol inside of your engine!

 Ethanol Causes Lubrication Issues Between Oil & Engine

 Most two stroke engines require premixed gas.
 This is when the oil is premixed with the gas at a specific ratio before going into the gas tank.
 This premix ensures that oil reaches the engine without any issues, and in most cases this is true.
 However, when ethanol-blended gas is mixed with the oil inside of the engine, bad things start to happen.

 In a typical scenario (regular gas with oil), the lubricating molecules in the oil adhere to the metal components inside of the engine.
 However, when ethanol is introduced into the gas, it forms a type of barrier between the molecules and the metal components.
 This prevents the oil from adequately sticking.
 And as you already know, when oil doesn’t stick, bad things happen to your engine.